 In March of 2005 Mrs. Nall appeared in circuit court for her appeal.
 The prosecution offered her a plea bargain of 8 months in prison without the possibility of probation or parole in exchange for her guilty plea.
 Mrs. Nall refused to plea out and instead demanded a jury trial.
 She wrote a scathing article about her court experience which was published at LewRockwell and one week later she was visited by the F.B.I.

 Loretta Nall, 32, wife, mother of two children living in her native Alabama, became involved in drug policy reform in September of 2002, after enduring a terrifying helicopter raid by local, state and federal agents looking for marijuana.
 No marijuana was found.

 Loretta Nall has appeared in Rolling Stone Magazine, lewrockwell.com, and numerous daily newspapers across North America on behalf of her campaign to reduce the destructive effects of prohibition.
 She writes extensively about her experiences.
 In 2004 Loretta visited war-torn Colombia, South America where she studied the affects of aerial fumigation on the food crops of peasant farmers as carried out under U.S. Plan Colombia.
 Currently, she is assisting in guiding a medical marijuana bill through the Alabama state legislature in concert with the Drug Policy Alliance.

-Nall is the Libertarian candidate for Governor of Alabama in the 2006.
-For more information about her campaign including video clips of recent candidate speeches, photos, campaign updates and more please visit the campaign website.
+For more information about her campaign, including video clips of recent candidate speeches, photos and more please visit the campaign website.

 All media is encouraged to attend the court hearing.
-To schedule an interview please call the Nall for Governor campaign headquarters at 251-650-2271 or email them
+To schedule an interview please call 251-650-2271 or email Loretta